-At Chiddingly School, we believe children should understand the facts about human reproduction before they leave primary school so:
+At St Mary the Virgin CEP School, we believe children should understand the facts about human reproduction before they leave primary school so:

-We define Sex Education as understanding human reproduction.

-We intend to teach this through PSHE and science sessions, making links between reproduction and growth of other animals too.
+- We define Sex Education as understanding human reproduction. - We intend to teach this through PSHE and science sessions, making links between reproduction and growth of other animals too.